Technical question: WPS500X

 Q: Hi – Can you tell me if the WPS500X can be used for dynamic diesel compression measurements?

+A: Hi and many thanks for your question.
+The WPS500X pressure transducer has the ability to measure cylinder pressure on both petrol and diesel engines.
 The kit supplied with the WPS500X only includes adapters for petrol engines.
 Should you wish to use the transducer with a diesel engine, at present you would have to source a diesel compression test kit utilising quick couple connectors that you can link to the quick couple Foster connector of the WPS500X pressure transducer.
+We are planning to introduce a diesel compression test kit to link the WPS500X pressure transducer to AST or Sykes Pickavant kits, giving access to their wide range of existing diesel fittings. |

 For measuring dynamic pressures with petrol engines, this is fine so long as the combustion is removed from the cylinder (injectors are cut from the cylinder under test).
 The WPS500X is capable of momentarily measuring the dramatic increase in cylinder pressure from idle speed to WOT (Wide Open Throttle) but not for prolonged periods of time i.e. monitoring.
 The same applies to diesel engines once you have overcome the adaptor issue.